cmuller/ldap_matrix/README.md

 * On the first part of the yaml file, set the user based flags for the members of *ldapgroups-forbidroomcreation* and *ldapgroups-forbidencryptedroomcreation* and *forbidunencryptedroomcreation*.

 * On the second part, list all spaces/rooms with their ldapgroups, individual ldapusers and with *childof* the parent space of each room, tha tu want to place in a space.
-All the rooms and spaces are created as private rooms.
+All the rooms and spaces are created as private rooms by default.
+This can be adjusted by modifying the appropriate functions in spec2policy.py

 ## Caveats